Say goodbye to allergy season and HELLO to summer!

 Imagine Main Street- Strollin’ on Main | June 1, 5:30 PM

 The streets of downtown Manchester will be filled with music, artists, activities, vendors and many surprises – all part of the arts and cultural festival called Imagine Main Street.
 From 5:30 to 8 p.m. – five long blocks on both sides of the historic downtown district, will be the center of activity for people of all ages.
 A horse-drawn wagon will take patrons on rides, Anne Cubberly’s puppets will amuse and amaze, the music of 41 Prospect, Roger Pelletier, Alex Forest, Time Was, Abby Auden and Beller’s Music will keep people dancing, and the Dirk Heinemann School of Ballroom Dance will perform as well.Jeff Slobodian will help patrons create a mural in front of the former Peter’s Furniture store on the west side of the street for those who want to be more interactive.
 Exhibitors will include Heart Arts, Tahir Soaps, Normand Charlette Photography, Mijumi Art, JW Crafts, Karoline Kopek, Be Brave Art Studio, Kate Montella, Dick Moynihan, Quark Tees, Barbara Titus’ yoga demonstration, and food vendors will include Jeff’s Popcorn, AJ’s Hot Dogs and David’s Tea.
 A wide variety of restaurants are always open and welcoming during the Festival, which is free and open to everyone to enjoy.
+The festival event organizers have also arranged for a company like JW Craft, to come and sort the portable toilets for the event.
 Funds for Imagine Main Street come from a grant by the Town of Manchester, the Hartford Foundation for Public Giving and Fuss & O’Neill.
 Learn more!

 Music Among the Memorials | July 28, 6:00 PM